eldarion/formly/docs/fields.rst

-The ``dropdown field`` is a select field generated from a ``django.forms.ChoiceField`` with a ``django.forms.Select`` widget, populated with choices as specified at design time.
+The ``dropdown field`` is a select field generated from a ``django.forms.ChoiceField`` with a ``django.forms.Select`` widget, populated with choices specified at design time.

 checkbox field